-Project Activit ties Year 1 Year 2 Year 3 Year 4 Year 5 Responsible Parties Objective 6.1: Ut ilize existing legacy data to build models and tools that assist stat e and federal ag encies with resourc e management.
-Partner with state a and federal agencies with I responsibilities for species of interest.
+Project Activi ties Year 1 Year 2 Year 3 Year 4 Year 5 Responsible Parties Objective 6.1: Ut ilize existing legacy data to build models and tools that assist stat e and federal ag encies with resourc e management.
+Partner with state and federal agencies with responsibilities for species of interest.
 6.1.A.
-Obtain genomic and demographic data from USGS, USFS, BLM, CRITFC, IDFG, and others Communicate model output from legacy data with partners MOUs finalized Test of model predictions in sites of interest to partners Model predictions tested in sites of interest to partners Test of model predictions in sites of interest to partners Forbey, Reinhardt, Hardy (agency partners), Griswold Strengthen partner ship with Shoshone-Banne ock Tribe for resea rch collaborations a nd workforce de evelopment.
+Obtain genomic and demographic data from USGS, USFS, BLM, CRITFC, IDFG, and others Communicate model output from legacy data with partners MOUs finalized Test of model predictions in sites of interest to partners Model predictions tested in sites of interest to partners Test of model predictions in sites of interest to partners de Graaff, Forbey, Reinhardt, Caudill (agency partners), Griswold Strengthen partner rship with Shoshone-Bann ock Tribe for resea rch collaborations a nd workforce de evelopment.
 6.1.B.
 Recruit native students into internship and graduate student positions Mentor native students as interns and graduates GEM3 outputs communicated to tribes and other agencies Native students mentored as interns and graduates Communicate outputs of data to tribes and other agencies Baxter, Griswold

-Objective 6.2: Maintain and l expand partnersh ips with other large NSF and federall y funded projects.
-Collaborate w vith research partners.
+Objective 6.2: Maintain and l exnand nartnersh ins with other large NSF and federall ly funded projects.
+Collaborate v with research partners. capulla partifersii ips with other large 1101 and reactain y runded projects.
 6.2.A.
-Utilize online access to information about the flora of Pacific Northwest Share plant data and utilize online access to information about the flora of Pacific Northwest Plant data shared and online access to information about the flora of Pacific Northwest utilized Share plant data and utilize online access to information about the flora of Pacific Northwest Share plant data and utilize online access to information about the flora of Pacific Northwest Forbey and Hardy, Kliskey (research partners) Formalize and d collaborate with STEM Educ ation, Diversity, and d Workforce Develo opment partners.
+Utilize online access to information about the flora of Pacific Northwest Share plant data and utilize online access to information about the flora of Pacific Northwest Plant data shared and online access to information about the flora of Pacific Northwest utilized Share plant data and utilize online access to information about the flora of Pacific Northwest Share plant data and utilize online access to information about the flora of Pacific Northwest de Graaff and Caudill, Kliskey (research partners), Data Manager Formalize and d collaborate with STEM Educ ation, Diversity, an d Workforce Develo pment partners.
 6.2.B.
-Draft MOUs with partners Finalize 2 MOUs with partners Agreements for training and recruitment implemented Revise MOUs with partners Implement agreements for training and recruitment Forbey (education partners) Objecti ve 6.3: Promote STEM opport unities among facul ty at 2-year and 4-y ear colleges and c career pathways for r students.
-Involve facult y and students from PUIs and tribes in GEM3.
+Draft MOUs with partners Finalize 2 MOUs with partners Agreements for training and recruitment implemented Revise MOUs with partners Implement agreements for training and recruitment de Graaff (education partners) Objecti ive 6.3: Promote STEM opports unities among facul ear colleges and o r students.
+Involve facult ty and students from PUIs and t tribes in GEM3.
 6.3.A.
-Ensure educational alignment with PUI and tribal administrators Recruit PUI and tribal college students to participate VIP courses, internships and facilitate transfer of credits Recruit PUI and tribal students to pursue advanced degrees with GEM3 faculty PUI and tribal students recruited to pursue advanced degrees with GEM3 faculty Recruit PUI and tribal students to pursue advanced degrees with GEM3 faculty Forbey and Llewellyn Facilitate inte rnship and career preparation opportunities.
+Ensure educational alignment with PUI and tribal administrators Recruit PUI and tribal college students to participate VIP courses, internships and Recruit PUI and tribal students to pursue advanced degrees with GEM3 faculty PUI and tribal students recruited to pursue advanced degrees with Recruit PUI and tribal students to pursue advanced degrees with GEM3 faculty Llewellyn and de Graaff facilitate transfer of credits GEM3 faculty Facilitate inte ernship and career preparation opportunities.
 6.3.B.
-Establish MOUs for internships with industry and agency partners Three internship opportunities with industry and agency partners provided Provide resume building and interview training with industry and agency partners Six internship opportunities with industry and agency partners provided Provide resume building and interview training with industry and agency partners Forbey and Llewellyn (agency partners and stakeholders)
+Establish MOUs for internships with industry and agency partners Three internship opportunities with industry and agency partners Provide resume building and interview training with industry and agency partners Six internship opportunities with industry and agency partners provided Provide resume building and interview training with industry and agency partners de Graaff, Forbey and Llewellyn (agency partners and stakeholders) provided agency partners Provided agency partners Sunctionality)